BeatrisIlieva/devto-articles/unpublished-articles/new.md

 JS, however, is a single-threaded language, meaning it executes code in one process at a time.
 But here’s the interesting part: despite being single-threaded, JS allows asynchronous operations.
 This means that even though JS processes tasks one at a time, it can still handle tasks like network requests, allowing other code to run in the meantime.

 So, how can JS be asynchronous if it’s not multi-threaded?
 The key lies in the event loop mechanism, which lets JS offload tasks to be executed later, without blocking the main thread.
 This gives the illusion of parallel execution while maintaining a single thread of execution.

+## AJAX

+AJAX is a technique for fetching data from a remote server in the background without disrupting the user experience.
+It allows web applications to send and receive data asynchronously, meaning the page doesn’t need to reload to update its content.

+With AJAX, JS makes requests to the server, retrieves data, and dynamically updates the webpage without requiring a full refresh.
+This approach enhances user experience by ensuring smooth interactions, such as loading new content, submitting forms, or fetching search results without interruptions.

+### AJAX Workflow

+1. Initial Page Load
+   When a user visits a webpage, the browser makes an HTTP request to the server to fetch the necessary resources, such as HTML, CSS, JavaScript, images, and fonts.
+This initial page load involves multiple requests, not just one, as each resource must be fetched separately.
+Once all these resources are loaded, the web application becomes interactive and starts running in the browser.
+At this point, the client-side JS is ready to handle dynamic content and further user interactions.

+2. User Interaction
+   Once the page is loaded, JS is responsible for making the application interactive.
+When a user triggers an event—such as clicking a button or submitting a form—the application does not reload the entire page.
+Instead, an AJAX request is initiated to communicate with the server in the background.

+3. Request to the RESTful Server
+   The AJAX request is sent to the server, which processes the request and sends back a response.
+Most of the time, the server responds with data in a lightweight format like JSON.

+4. Processing and Rendering
+   After the data is received, the client processes the response and dynamically updates the page as needed.
+This could involve rendering new content, updating UI elements, or displaying messages to the user.
+The processing of data happens asynchronously, ensuring the application remains responsive while handling the background request.